+In this introductory class students will increase their understanding of the importance of multimedia reporting, its technology, its effects on journalism, society and culture.

+Successful students develop a critical appreciation of the relations between new journalism technologies and their social context (social, cultural, historical) and of the range of effects and consequences (legal, ethical) produced or enabled by technologies.

-In this introductory class students will increase their understanding of the importance of multimedia reporting and its effects on journalism.
-They will learn how to cover news assignments and develop storytelling skills using photojournalism, audio reportage and video-journalism techniques.
-The course will help student recognize ethical dilemmas across different news platforms.
-Students will have the opportunity to provide content for the Lantern.
+Students will learn how to cover news assignments and develop storytelling skills using photojournalism, audio reportage and video-journalism techniques.

+The course will help student recognize legal and ethical dilemmas across different news platforms.

+Students will have the opportunity to contribute media content for the Lantern.